Core Concepts

 Q: How many networks can I have?
 A: No limit.
 Create as many networks as you need for different environments (dev, staging, prod, etc.)

 Q: Can nodes be in multiple networks?
 A: Yes!
-A node can join multiple networks simultaneously (requires multiple agent configurations)
+A node can join multiple networks simultaneously using multiple agent profiles (see Multi-Profile Support)

 Q: Are services publicly accessible?
 A: Only if you make them public.
 By default, all services require OAuth authentication.